tsohleDev/alx-low_level_programming/0x00-hello_world/article.md

 - **<>**: This indicates to the preprocessor that the module is a standard header file or library
 - stdio.h: standard input/output header file: with the declaration of functions like `print`, and `puts` defined in the [glibc library](https://www.gnu.org/software/libc/started.html)

-In conclusion `#include <stdio.h>` includes the header file `stdio.h` which allows the program to make input/output streams to and from the program, in our case using the `puts` function that will output to your terminal A.K.A terminal.
+In conclusion `#include <stdio.h>` includes the header file `stdio.h` which is an **interface** to the _stdio_ acronym for _standard input output_ library  that allows the program to read/write input/output streams to and from the program, in our case using the `puts` function that to write on the output stream and output to your terminal A.K.A console.
 Although it is very important to understand how a program sends data to the output device, how it receives it from the input device, and how header files and libraries work, it might be overwhelming to include the mechanisms in this article so we will discuss them in more detail in the [Header files]() and [Input/Output devices]() piece.

 ### DocBlock